eraybasar/pesdk-docs/_guides/html5/v5/introduction/features/adjustments.md

 ## Flattening of categories

-If `flattenCategories` is set to true, all enabled adjustments will be shown in the top-level of the adjustment tool, which effectively hides the categories.
+If `flattenCategories` is set to true, all enabled adjustment will be shown in the top-level of the adjustment tool, which effectively hides the categories.

 ```js
 const editor = new PhotoEditorSDKUI({